pixop/pixop-cs-api-curl-demo/README.md

 1. Create new project
 2. Create new video in the created project
 3. Upload `small.mp4` (560x320 pixels) as media for the created video and wait for ingestion to complete
-4. Process video and wait for processing to complete
+4. Trigger request to upscale video via PIXOP Super Resolution and wait for processing to complete
 5. Download resultant HD 1080p media to `small_hd.mp4`
 6. Delete videos and project